Skip to content

 Celtic Festivals & Religious Holidays

-There are eight special sacred days, holidays, and festivals in Ireland from the times when the old Celtic world stopped to celebrate.
-Christianity adapted many of their feast days to match the old Celtic traditions and they range from joyous to downright scary.
-These were a huge part of life in Celtic Ireland.
+Ireland has eight special sacred days, holidays, and festivals from when the old Celtic world stopped to celebrate.
+Christianity adapted many of its feast days to match the old Celtic traditions, and they ranged from joyous to downright scary.
+These were a massive part of life in Celtic Ireland.

 Bealtaine

-An ancient Gaelic festival ushering in the joy of summer blossoms across Ireland and Scotland, parts of Europe and in Wiccan and Pagan communities worldwide, as Beltane.
+An ancient Gaelic festival is ushering in the joy of summer blossoms across Ireland and Scotland, parts of Europe, and Wiccan and Pagan communities worldwide, such as Beltane.
 (In the Southern Hemisphere, Wiccans and Pagans mark Samhain).
-Beltane or Beltaine is the anglicised spelling of Bealtaine or Bealltainn, the Gaelic names for either the month of May or the festival that takes place on the first day of May.
+Beltane or Beltaine is the anglicised spelling of Bealtaine or Bealltainn, the Gaelic names for either the month of May or the festival on 1 May.

 Centuries ago, bonfires were lit to welcome the arrival of summer.
 In Ireland, depending on what day the holiday falls on, the feast is marked by a public holiday.
 In towns around the country, May Day fairs are held where farmers and traders all gather in towns to sell their wares.